 We believe supporting equity in the workplace is the responsibility of all line managers

 See below for the other retailers who have signed up, and to find out more, head to the BRC's website.

 |Mixed/Multiple ethnic groups||4%|

 |None of these apply to me/prefer not to say||4%|

 |None of these apply to me/prefer not to say||2%|

 This information will help us focus on where change is needed, working with our formed Diversity & Inclusion committee, a team of 17 people across all areas of our business.

 The Diversity & Inclusion committee is working to hold us all to account in supporting diversity and being more representative in all we do including, but not only: marketing and models, product ranging, recruitment and team diversity.

-We will have this page on our website where our teams and our customers can see data, actions, outcomes and progress as it’s made.
+We have this page on our website where our teams and our customers can see data, actions, outcomes and progress as it’s made

-Some of our customers have asked what our policies and position on sustainability and supply chain are, which can be found here.
-Like with all we do, we constantly review and update them.
+Some of our customers have asked what our policies and position on sustainability and supply chain are.
+Take a look at our commitment to being sustainable and modern slavery statement; like with all we do, we constantly review and update these.